rylamb/Clean_Code_Notes/README.md

     - To briefly summarize Edsger Dijkstra's rules of structure programming, every function and block within a function should have one entry and one exit.
 This means there should be one _return_ statement, no _break_ or _continue_ statements, and never any _goto_ statements.
 However, it's generally only larger functions where such rules provide significant benefit.
 By keeping functions small, then the occasional _return_, _break_, or _continue_ statement does no harm and can sometimes be more expressive.

 ## Comments <a name="comments"></a>
+Good comments can be useful, but bad comments waste space and provide no benefit, or worse, actively make things more confusing.
+It's better to err on the side of caution when using comments and trying to make your code as self-explaining as possible.
+1. **Good Comments**
+    - **Legal Comments** - Sometimes we need comments for legal reasons.
+For example, copyright and authorshipt statements.
+When possible, refer to a standard license or external document.
+    - **Informative Comments** - Useful when we want to provide basic information about something.
+For example `// format matched kk:mm:ss EEE, MMM dd, yyyy` when pattern matching with a regex can save engineering time trying to deciver exactly what your regular expression is doing.
+    - **Explanation of Intent** - Sometimes we need to go above and beyond providing basic information and provide the intent behind a decision.
+This way, even if you don't agree with a developers implementation, you can at least understand what they were trying to accomplish.
+    - **Clarification** - Sometimes it's helpful to translate the meaning of some obscure argument or return value into something readable.
+E.g. `assertTrue(a.compareTo(b) != 0); // a != b`.
+Generally it is better to find a way to make the argument or return value clear in it's own right, but this can be helpful in code that you cannot alter.
+However, there is substantial risk that a clarifying comment is incorrect, leading to more confusion later on.
+    - **Warning of Consequences** - It's sometimes helpful to warn other programmers about certain consequences.
+For instances, a warning about a non-thread safe portion of code, or why certain long running tests may be disabled with an `@Ignore` statement.
+    - **TODO Comments** - It may be debatable if these are good comments are not, but they can be useful for documenting what should be done in the future but can't be done just yet.
+However, this isn't an execuse to leave bad code in the system and is not a replacement for a proper bug report/ticketing system.
+Minimize these unless absolutely necessary.
+    - **Amplification** - Some comments can be used to amplify the importance of something that may otherwise seem inconsequential.
+    - **Javadocs in Public APIs** - This should be self-explanatory.
+It's still important to ensure that your Javadocs are not misleading or inaccurate.
+2. **Bad Comments**
+    - Most comments other than the types listed above will fall into this category.
+Some examples of bad comments include mumbling, redundant, or misleading comments, mandated comments, journal comments, position markers, commented-out code, attributions or bylines, mandate comments or function headers, or anythin else that generally introduces unnecessary information or noise.

 ## Formatting <a name="formatting"></a>